 [fkv] North; Tromso and Finnmark counties, Ruija, Kveeniland; Tromso; Oteren, Skibotn, Storslett, Kvaenangsbotn, Nordreisa, Alta, Borselv, Neiden, Bygoynes, and Vadso.
 5,000 (1998 Federation of Norwegian Kven People).
-Status: 4 (Educational).
-Alternate Names: Kven, North Finnish Dialects: Considered, Old Finnish, speakers of Tornedalen and Kven recognize the differences between the two.
+L2 users: From 1997 accepted as L2 in Norway.
+Status: 6b (Threatened).
+Alternate Names: Kven, North Finnish Dialects: Considered Old Finnish, speakers of Tornedalen [fit] and Kven recognize the differences between the two.
 Standard Finnish [fin] speakers generally understand, except some vocabulary.
-More similar to Tornedalen Finnish [fit] (see Sweden) than to standard Finnish.
+Reportedly more similar to Tornedalen Finnish than to standard Finnish.
 Various dialects: northwest coast varieties differ from east.
-Kven integrates Norwegian loans, whereas Tornedalen has integrated Swedish [swe] loans.
+Kven integrates Norwegian [nor] loans, whereas Tornedalen has integrated Swedish [swe] loans.
 Classification: Uralic, Finnic Comments: Christian (Laestadian).

-[nor] Also in Canada, Sweden, United States.
-4,640,000 in Norway.
+[nor] 4,640,000 in Norway.
 Population total all countries: 4,741,780.
 Status: 1 (National).
 De facto national language.
-Dialects: Riksmål.
-Classification: Indo-European, Germanic, North, East Scandinavian, Danish-Swedish, Danish-Bokmal Comments: Norwegian has 2 written standards, both of which are assigned codes in the ISO 639-3 standard: Bokmål Norwegian (nob) and Nynorsk Norwegian (nno).
+Alternate Names: Norsk Classification: Indo-European, Germanic, North, East Scandinavian, Danish-Swedish, Danish-Bokmal Comments: Norwegian has 2 written standards, both of which are assigned codes in the ISO 639-3 standard: Bokmål Norwegian (nob) and Nynorsk Norwegian (nno).
 It draws lexicon and syntax from both West Scandinavian and East Scandinavian speech varieties.
-Bokmål differs from Riksmål in genders, lexicon, counting system, using diphthongs versus single vowels, having a tendency to permit concrete noun endings in abstract situations, etc. While Norwegian is here classified as East Scandinavian, the two written standards Nynorsk and Bokmal follow the norms of both West and East Scandinavian respectively.
-Nynorsk, the spoken language of a majority of the population is West Scandinavian.
-Bokmål is East Scandinavian.
+Bokmål differs from Riksmål in genders, lexicon, counting system, using diphthongs versus single vowels, etc. While Norwegian is here classified as East Scandinavian, the two written standards Nynorsk and Bokmal display characteristics of both West and East Scandinavian, respectively.
+Nynorsk, used by a minority of Norwegians, is West Scandinavian; Bokmål, the written standard of the majority of the population, is East Scandinavian.

 Norwegian Sign Language